-If you’re looking for a passive balanced portfolio ETF, Vanguard VBAL might be what you’re looking for.
+If you’re looking for a passive balanced portfolio ETF, Vanguard Balanced ETF Portfolio (VBAL) might be what you’re looking for.

-VBAL is part of Vanguard Canada’s very popular asset-allocation portfolio series.
+VBAL is part of Vanguard Canada’s very popular all-in-one asset allocation portfolio series.

-Let’s take a closer look at the most popular of the series in this Vanguard VBAL ETF review.
+Let’s take a closer look at it in this Vanguard VBAL ETF review.